List of goalscoring NHL goaltenders

 In 1979, Billy Smith became the first NHL goaltender in history to be credited with a goal.

 In 1987, Ron Hextall became the first goaltender to score via a direct shot on goal, and later became the first with a short-handed goal.
 Hextall is the only goaltender to have scored more than once with a direct shot on goal.

 Martin Brodeur is the only goaltender to be credited with three goals, two in the regular season and one in the playoffs.
 He is also the only goaltender credited with a game-winning goal.

 After a seven-year lull, Chris Osgood was the first goaltender to directly shoot a goal since Ron Hextall did so in the 1989 playoffs.

 Jose Theodore, then playing for the Montreal Canadiens, scored a goal and shutout in a 3–0 game against the New York Islanders.

 Evgeni Nabokov was the first non-North American goaltender to directly shoot a goal.

 Mike Smith was the first goaltender in over 11 years, since Nabokov, to directly shoot a goal.

 Alex Nedeljkovic, then with the Pittsburgh Penguins, was the first goaltender to record a goal and assist in the same game, as well as score goals in the NHL, American Hockey League, and ECHL.

 Seventeen goaltenders have scored a total of twenty goals in National Hockey League (NHL) games.
 Such goals are often called a "goalie goal."
 A goalkeeper can score by either shooting the puck into the net or being awarded the goal as the last player on his team to touch the puck when an opponent scored an own goal.
-A goal scored by shooting the puck is particularly challenging as the goaltender has to aim for a 6 ft wide net that is close to 180 ft away while avoiding opposing defensemen; in the case of own goals, the combined circumstance of the own goal itself in addition to the goaltender being the last player to touch the puck makes it an infrequent occurrence.
+A goal scored by shooting the puck is particularly challenging as the goaltender has to aim for a 6 ft net that is close to 180 ft away while avoiding opposing defensemen; in the case of own goals, the combined circumstance of the own goal itself in addition to the goaltender being the last player to touch the puck makes it an infrequent occurrence.
 Of the twenty goals, twelve were scored by shooting the puck and eight were the result of own goals.